varun-ms-s/advanced_openlane_workshop-documentation/README.md

 ![](day_1/day1_prep_pico_complete.PNG)
 Now openlane basically merges the lef file and technology file and forms a merged file called merged.lef\

-5.We are passing picorv32a design into openlane.We can find picorv32a folder in design directory.\
+We are passing picorv32a design into openlane.We can find picorv32a folder in design directory.\
 There the verilog input files are stored in src folder.\
 Config.tcl is used to set all variables with desired values for openlane flow.\
 Runs directory stores all the  run instances.By default run instance name is particular time and date of run.